CP25 Medical Site Port of Spain, Trinidad

 PORT OF SPAIN, Trinidad (Aug.
-8, 2025) Service members and medical personnel with the Mercy-class hospital ship USNS Comfort (T-AH 20) see patients at a medical site at the National Academy for the Performing Arts in Port of Spain, Trinidad during Continuing Promise 2025, Aug.
-8, 2025.
+6, 2025) Sailors assigned to the Mercy-class hospital ship USNS Comfort (T-AH 20) see patients and conduct training in Port of Spain, Trinidad during Continuing Promise 2025, Aug 6, 2025.
 Continuing Promise 2025 is the 16th iteration of the U.S. 4th Fleet/U.S. Naval Forces Southern Command-led mission since 2007, which aims to foster goodwill, strengthen existing partnerships with partner nations, and form new partnerships between host nations, non-federal entities, and international organizations.
-(U.S. Navy video by Mass Communication Specialist 2nd Class Rylin Paul)
+(U.S. Navy video by Mass Communication Specialist 2nd Class Jonas Womack)

 |Date Taken: